kmike/chess-tactics/README.rst

    :alt: Build Status

-``chess-tactics`` is a Python library (based on python-chess) to work with common chess tactics: detect them, classify tactical mistakes.
+``chess-tactics`` is a Python library (based on python-chess) to work with common chess tactics.

+Included:

+* static exchange evaluation functions,
+* detection of tactical patterns on the board,
+* classification of common tactical mistakes, such as hanging a piece or missing a fork.

 * License: MIT